In Ha Mood: Music video

 On January 16, 2023, she was seen recording the music video to "In Ha Mood" in The Bronx after initially planning to record the music video to her song "Gangsta Boo" with American rapper Lil Tjay which was interrupted by the latter's arrest during the video shoot.
 On January 28, 2023, she released the music video to her song.
 The video was directed by Oliver Cannon and Chris Villa.
 In it, the Bronx drill rapper can be seen cruising around New York in a Jeep and rapping along to the song while shooting a wintery promo.

-Internet meme

-The internet meme featured Sparkles and Lily from Barbie and the Diamond Castle to This song and Check it out, it got its popularity in late February 2023, a format for example: “Me and my homies on our way to get some food from the fridge.”
+Live performances

+Ice Spice debuted the first-televised performance of the song during her appearance for Saturday Night Live on October 14, 2023.

+The performance received split criticism; with some praising the dancers, while others criticized the background effects and the artist’s lack of energy.